Klowar/cdb/README.md

 <!-- ROADMAP -->
 ## Roadmap

+1. SELECTION support
-1. SELECTION support, CHARACTER size support
+2. CHARACTER size support

 See the [open issues](https://github.com/Klowar/cdb/issues) for a list of proposed features (and known issues).